South Dakota Delta THC Overview >

 Depending on the type of marijuana product, the THC content may be higher than 20%.
 Besides marijuana flowers, marijuana edibles, tinctures, topicals, and extracts are commonly available in states where marijuana is legalized.
 Marijuana concentrates, made by extracting the terpenes and cannabinoids from the cannabis flower, typically contain no less than 70% THC.
 It is possible to find marijuana concentrates with THC levels topping 90%.

-THC levels in marijuana products are usually printed on the products' labels under the heading "Potency Analysis."
+THC levels in marijuana products are usually printed on product labels under the heading "Potency Analysis".
 The product labels also include concentration levels for CBD, CBDA, and THCA.
 The THCA concentration in marijuana flowers is about 20% or more, while the THC content is about 1-2%.
 Note that THCA is a non-intoxicating cannabinoid.

 THC compounds contained in weed have different concentration levels.
 The following THC compounds are listed in decreasing order of abundance in weed: